 - breach the terms outlined in the lease.

-However, the tenant is also responsible for making sure the subtenant doesn’t cause these issues, and in the eyes of the landlord, the tenant is liable for problems caused by the subtenant.
+However, the tenant is also responsible for ensuring the subtenant doesn’t cause these issues.
+In the eyes of the landlord, the tenant is liable for problems caused by the subtenant.
 For a subtenancy to work, both the tenant and the subtenant must be trustworthy individuals who can pay rent on time and not get into trouble.

 How to Write a Maryland Sublease Agreement